RillingDev/yugioh-deck-tool/README.md

 ### Directory Structure

 - `ui` Vue app source code.
-- `api` Backend handling communication with the [YGOProDeck API](https://db.ygoprodeck.com/api-guide/)
+- `core` Main business logic and communication with the [YGOProDeck API](https://db.ygoprodeck.com/api-guide/).
 - `ygoprodeck.com` Files used on ygoprodeck.com, e.g. the WordPress template the app is accessed by.